balajeetm/balajeetm.github.io/_posts/2017-03-08-cracking-a-tnut.markdown

 <hr>

 Last but not least, optimization is a perpetual process!<br>
+For quite a few reasons, we would have to optimize our current solution.

 ### <u>Letting Go</u>
 Many a times, the way we chose to approach the problem, might take us off course and lead to a lot a difficulties.
 And only deep down the thought process, we may realise we are going astray.<br>